How to make Chatfuel smarter with Dialogflow

-The most basic concept Dialogflow concept you should understand is what Dialogflow refers to as Intent.
-An intent defines the phrases people say, the context in which they say them, and the actions, or events that should be triggered in your response.
-In short, an intent is what Dialogflow uses to understand what the user intended when they sent you a message and how you’ll respond.
+A Dialogflow intent captures the phrases people say, the context in which they say them, and the actions, or events that should be triggered in your response.
+In short, an intent is what Dialogflow uses to understand messages received by your bot and how you’ll respond.

-You can respond directly with Dialogflow, or you can capture the user’s intent and respond with a Chatfuel block.
+You can respond directly from Dialogflow, or you can respond with a Chatfuel block.

 Before you connect a Dialogflow AI agent to Chatfuel so your bot can be more responsive to the messages it receives from users, head over to Dialogflow , sign-in with your Google account, and create a AI agent.

 You just need to give your agent a name and save it.